minh-p/my-professional-site/src/content/posts/C++ Programming Starting with SDL.md

 ## Motivation {#motivation}

 I decided to become a better programmer.
 I think that coding to make CRUD apps is a path to being replaceable.
-Plus, as I'm heading to major Computer Science and Engineering at UCI, I have decided to begin creating C++ projects that reinforce the fundamentals of fields.
+Plus, as I'm heading to major Computer Science and Engineering at UCI, I have decided to begin creating C++ projects that reinforce the fundamentals of programming fields.
 With my current resources, I think I can do graphics, and make a game from scratch.
 Once I finish messing around with [Simple DirectMedia Layer](https://www.libsdl.org/) (SDL), I am probably going to create a web socket.

 ## About SDL {#about-sdl}